One of our favorite things to do here at Atomivox is give our clients a shiny new brand identity.

 The result was a stunning new visual identity fit for an international audience.

-We discovered a deeper issue than an outdated visual identity.
-They were suffering from a lack of brand recognition and fragmented brand messaging.
+While working with the Restore Network, we discovered a trickier issue.
+It wasn’t just an outdated visual identity; they were suffering from a lack of brand recognition and fragmented brand messaging.

-We used our creative design expertise to guide them through the rebranding process.
+We used our brand and marketing expertise to guide them through the rebranding process.
 We also helped them with their brand voice, color scheme, and corporate design elements to help them reach their target demographic.

 It was a fresh take on their established brand that gave their new website and marketing strategy a much-needed push.